Romaq/bigrig-scripts/FILESERVER.md

    15. `Servers/Samba Windows File Sharing`, `Create File Share`, then select a share name of "Home Directories Share", `/tank/home` is the directory to share, "create with permissions: 750", "Create with group: users",

-Quicknote: Map /tank/filesystem/host, /tank/home to /home, /tank/slowshare, and make one for "fastshare"